 This National Park, located in Southern California, offers a unique experience.
 Comprised of a series of six islands, this coastal oasis is a beautiful mix of land and sea.
 With more than 2,000 species of plants and animals inhabiting the park, there’s plenty to see.
 Visitors can explore by hiking around the islands and by kayaking or diving in the surrounding waters.

 Each island has it’s own character to experience, and with Southern California’s constant sunny weather, it’s a perfect year-round destination.
-For more information, or to plan your visit, check out the Channel Islands National Park’s WikiTravel page or http://www.nps.gov/chis/index.htm.
+For more information, or to plan your visit, check out https://www.nps.gov/chis/index.htm.

-We hope you enjoy your journey through these breathtaking parks.
+We hope you enjoy your journey exploring the best national parks in California.
 Happy travels!